upperlinecode/CS-and-the-City-Curriculum/react/react-apis.md

 export default Item;
 ```

 At this point, it's worth re-recognizing that the API's response, the variable `response` above, is an array of objects.
-We know how to use `.map()` and other JavaScript functions on an array of objects to manipulate and return HTML in a React component!
+We already know how to use `.map()` and other JavaScript functions on an array of objects to manipulate and return HTML in a React component!
 Yay!

 ### Visualizing API Data

-If you've completed the [Victory](victory.md) mini-unit, you can also consider how you might visualize data returned from an API.
+If you've completed the [Victory](victory.md) mini-unit, you can also consider how you might visualize or graph data returned from an API.

 ## Close